WRFY-FM

-WRFY-FM (102.5 MHz) is a commercial FM radio station in Reading, Pennsylvania, calling itself "Y102".
-The station is owned by iHeartMedia through licensee iHM Licenses, LLC, and broadcasts an AC radio format.
+WRFY-FM (102.5 MHz) is a commercial radio station in Reading, Pennsylvania, calling itself "Y102".
+The station is owned by iHeartMedia through licensee iHM Licenses, LLC, and broadcasts a hot adult contemporary radio format.
 The studios and offices are on Perkiomen Avenue in Reading.

 WRFY-FM has an effective radiated power (ERP) of 10,000 watts.
 Its transmitter tower is located on the east side of Reading on Neversink Mountain (40°19′19.0″N 75°53′34.0″W).
 The station's signal covers the cities of Lancaster, Allentown and Pottsville and the northwestern suburbs of Philadelphia.
 WRFY-FM broadcasts using HD Radio technology.
-Its HD-2 digital subchannel carries a Spanish-language contemporary hits format known as "Rumba 92.3.," which feeds FM translator W222BY.
+Its HD-2 digital subchannel carries a Spanish-language contemporary hits format known as "Rumba 92.3", which feeds FM translator W222BY.